Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Analysis

-The hierarchical sharing of information is further evidenced by contrasting posterior summary statistics of $(A_V^s, \theta_s, R_V^s)$ from individual and common-$\mu$ fits.
-In Table~\ref{tab:ContrastTable}, we show how the posterior means and uncertainties change.
-In general, the precision on parameters improves, and the shifts in parameter estimates are small ($\lesssim$0.2~$\sigma$).
+Next, we apply the new \textsc{BayeSN} model architecture (\S\ref{S:ModellingAssumptions}), to jointly fit the siblings' light curves \textit{simultaneously}, while imposing that the siblings have a common, but unknown, distance.
+Fig.~\ref{fig:JointFit} displays the joint-fit posterior from marginalizing over $\sigma_{\rm{Rel}}$.
+As expected, the constraints on distance improve compared to individual fits (Table~\ref{tab:intialindepfits}). \textbf{Moreover, the constraints on each sibling's \textit{individual} parameters also improve by jointly fitting the siblings' light curves.}

-We display SN~1997bq fit posteriors in Fig.~\ref{fig:ContrastPlot}, to showcase the reduction in uncertainty when moving from the individual fit to the joint fit.
-Fits to SN~1997bq, which has optical data only, benefit from the siblings data; in particular, the constraints on dust parameters improve considerably, with a $(21,16)\%$ reduction in the uncertainties on $(A_V, R_V)$.
-This improves to a $(44,25)\%$ reduction in uncertainty when adopting the $\delta M$-Common assumption (because there is less freedom in the fit compared to the $\delta M$-Uncorrelated fit; $\S$~\ref{S:ModellingAssumptions}).
+We visualise this in Fig.~\ref{fig:ContrastPlot}, for SN~2008fv.
+This SN has optical $BVR$ data only, and so benefits greatly from the joint fit; in particular, the uncertainties in the individual dust parameters $(A^s_V, R^s_V)$ reduce by $\approx(52,29)\%$.
+Further, the individual-fit $R^s_V$ constraint peaks at the lower prior boundary $R^s_V=1$, while the joint fit rules out low and unphysical values, to constrain $R^s_V=2.86\pm0.75$.

 The benefits of siblings data can be understood by drawing parallels with NIR data.
-Just as NIR data provide added leverage on the dust parameters, and hence the distance, so too siblings data provide added leverage on the distance, which improves constraints on the dust parameters.
-This is most evident in the fits to SN~1997bq, which has only optical $BVRI$ data available.
-This effect is less pronounced in the SN~2021hpr fits, however, because its extinction is low.
+Just as NIR data provide added leverage on the dust parameters, and hence the distance, so too siblings data provide added leverage on the distance, which improves constraints on the remaining parameters, like the dust parameters.